LizardFS MacOS Cookbook¶

 System Integrity Protection status: disabled.

 Now you are ready to add the required script to /sbin.
-Use your favourite editor and create the file /sbin/mount_lizardfs with the following contents:
+Use your favorite editor and create the file /sbin/mount_lizardfs with the following contents:

 #!/bin/bash /usr/local/bin/mfsmount $@ 2>>/dev/null sleep 3